sanjib-sen/smallest-rust-binary/README.md

   ```
   The host will be your host os.

-- Install the nigtly toolchain for your host os:
+- Install the nightly toolchain for your host os:
   ```sh
   rustup toolchain install nightly && rustup component add rust-src --toolchain nightly
   ```